dart-archive/www.dartlang.org/src/site/docs/tutorials/put-text/index.markdown

 In the next step,
 we'll see an example of a hyper-text markup tag for including a Dart app.
+{% endcomment %}

 ## Create the HTML File {#create-html}

-Now, let's create the HTML for your mini Web app.
+Now, let's create the HTML for your mini web app.

 In Dart Editor, select **File > New File**.
 Follow convention and use the application name